Introducing Purchase Perks! Save $1,000 on closing costs when you purchase with us.

 4. Loan-to-Value (LTV) Ratio of Your Home

-Loan-to-Value, or LTV ratio is an indicator of your home’s value versus your actual loan amount.
-This factor can be lowered by buying a home below market value and/or making a larger down payment at purchase.
-The higher the LTV ratio is, the riskier the investment is for lenders, and therefore the mortgage rate offered will be higher.
+The Loan-to-Value, or LTV ratio is an indicator of your home’s value versus your actual loan amount.
+You can lower this factor by buying a home below market value and/or making a larger down payment at purchase.
+The higher the LTV ratio, the riskier the investment is for lenders, and therefore the mortgage rate offered will be higher.

 5. Mortgage Loan Term

-Finally, lenders tend to offer different rates based on your chosen loan terms.
-For example, 15-year mortgages will usually have lower rates than 30-year mortgages, since the length of the loan is shorter.
-Another example is that variable interest rate loans tend to have lower rates at the outset than their fixed-rate, predictable counterparts.
+Lenders tend to offer different rates based on your chosen loan terms.
+For example, 15-year mortgages will usually have lower rates than 30-year mortgages because the length of the loan is shorter.
+Another example is variable interest rate loans tend to have lower rates at the outset than their fixed-rate, more predictable counterparts.

-While there are many items at play regarding your mortgage rate, there are many factors that you can control.
-By working to improve the factors that you can control, you can often lower your mortgage rate by a significant amount; even dropping your rate by a quarter of a percent can save you tens of thousands of dollars during the course of repayment of your mortgage.
-As for the elements that you cannot control, you should take solace in the fact that many homebuyers around you are in the same boat.
+While there are many factors at play regarding your mortgage rate, there are some factors you can control.
+By working to improve the factors in your control, you can often lower your mortgage rate by a significant amount.
+Even dropping your rate by a quarter of a percent can save you tens of thousands of dollars during the course of the repayment of your mortgage.

 Fixed rate vs. adjustable rate mortgage: which is best for me?

-There are a variety of loan types offered, each designed to suit different mortgage needs.
-Four of the most common types are: fixed rate mortgage, adjustable rate mortgage, FHA loans, and VA loans.
-Let’s briefly explain the latter two, and then focus on the former as a comparison.
+With a variety of loan types to choose from, many are designed to suit different mortgage needs.
+Four of the most common types include fixed rate mortgages, adjustable rate mortgages (ARMs), FHA loans, and VA loans.
+Read on to learn more about each of these loan types.

-Fixed rate mortgages are the most common loan option, and the most sought out by borrowers.
+Fixed rate loans are the most common loan option, and the most sought-out by borrowers.
 As suggested in the name, the rate stays the same throughout the lifetime of your loan.
-Many borrowers will start out with a 30-year fixed, but there are other options such as 25, 15, and 10-year options.
+Many borrowers will start out with a 30-year fixed loan, but there are other options such as 25-, 15-, and 10-year loan options.

-Fixed rate loans offer affordable, competitive interest rates that keep borrowing costs low.
-They are also predictable and budget friendly as borrowers enjoy the same locked interest rate for the entire term of the mortgage.
-Finally, they are very straightforward, and are a great option for home buyers who would benefit from uncomplicated loan terms and paperwork.
+Fixed rate loans offer affordable and competitive interest rates that keep borrowing costs low.
+They’re also predictable and budget-friendly as borrowers enjoy the same locked interest rate for the entire term of their mortgages.
+They’re also very straightforward and a great option for homebuyers who would benefit from uncomplicated loan terms and paperwork.

-It is beneficial to consider Adjustable Rate Mortgages for several reasons.
-First, ARM Loan Options generally offer the lowest mortgage rates possible.
+It is beneficial to consider ARMS for several reasons.
+First, ARM loan options generally offer the lowest mortgage rates possible.
 7/6-month ARM rates are typically significantly lower than 30-year fixed rate mortgages.
-The 7/6-month ARM rate would be fixed for seven years, potentially saving you money that you could use to pay off another debt or add to your retirement savings.
+The 7/6-month ARM rate would be fixed for seven years, potentially saving you money that you could use to pay off other debt, add to your retirement savings, etc.

 Another reason to consider an ARM is if you plan to sell your home in just a few years.
-If you intend to sell your new home before the loan adjusts, you may be able to save money with an ARM over a fixed-rate loan.
-For example, if you know that you will be switching jobs soon, or getting transferred to a new area, an ARM would be the better option.
-Because ARMs have low initial rates, they are the better option for mobile professionals, homeowners who plan to upsize or downsize, and anyone who will live in their home for the short-term.
+If you intend to sell your new home before the loan adjusts, you may be able to save money with an ARM over a fixed rate loan.
+For example, if you know that you’ll be switching jobs soon or getting transferred to a new area, an ARM would be the better option.
+Because ARMs have low initial rates, they can be a better option for mobile professionals, homeowners who plan to upsize or downsize, and anyone who will live in their home for the short-term.

-Finally, an ARM is a great option if you want “more house.”
-By applying for an Adjustable Rate Mortgage, there is a possibility that you will qualify for a higher loan amount and can buy a home with a larger price tag.
+Finally, an ARM is a great option if you want more house.
+By applying for an ARM, you could qualify for a higher loan amount and be able to buy a home with a larger price tag.

-There you have it.
-While both Fixed Rate Loans and Adjustable Rate Mortgage Loan Options are great choices, the information outlined above can give you a better idea of which is the best option for you.
-Now that you have the tools to make an educated decision, there is only one thing left to do: start saving for that down payment!
+Now that you have the information and the tools to make an educated decision, there is only one thing left to do: start saving for that down payment!
 Reach out to our team of mortgage professionals to get started.

-It’s finally time…you’ve decided to hit the gas and either purchase a home or refinance your current one—congratulations!
-The next step may be to find a loan officer to help you through the next steps and get you to the closing table soon!
-Don’t be afraid to ask clarifying questions about the details of an offer before submitting an application.
+It’s finally time…you’ve decided to hit the gas and either purchase a home or refinance your current one.
+Congratulations!
+The next step may be to find a Loan Officer to help you through the next steps and get you to the closing table soon.
+Don’t be afraid to ask questions about the details of an offer before applying.

-At NewRez, we create an offer for you based on a number of factors and always strive to give you the best rate possible.
+At Newrez, we create an offer for you based on several factors and always strive to give you the best rate possible.

-One tool that lenders use is points, or fees that borrowers have to pay at closing.
+Lenders often use points – or fees that borrowers must pay at closing.
 One point equals one percent of the principal amount of a home loan.
 For example, if the mortgage is $250,000, one point is equal to $2,500.
-Lenders will increase the number of points in order to lower the rate so that the offer looks better than a competitor’s, but at closing it often equals out.
-When factoring in a rate and APR when it comes to the impact of points, lower closing fees are a result of a higher rate, while high closing costs come with a lower rate.
-Take time to ask clarifying questions about the details of your loan offer and ask your Loan Advisor to explain things in layman’s terms if you do not fully understand real estate jargon.
+Lenders will increase the number of points in order to lower the rate so the offer looks better than a competitor’s might, but at closing it often equals out.
+When factoring in a rate and APR with the impact of points, lower closing fees are a result of a higher rate while higher closing costs come with a lower rate.
+Take time to ask questions about the details of your loan offer and reach out to your Loan Adviser if you need more clarification about your loan.

 There are scenarios in which points are beneficial to borrowers, especially if rates increase in the early life of a loan.
 However, this would be hard to predict as it would depend on a borrower predicting that a rising rate environment was on the horizon and planning accordingly at the time that the home was bought.

-Continue to ask questions of your loan officer even if this isn’t your first time going through the mortgage loan process.
-Do your research!
-Identify all the costs and ask questions about anything that isn’t immediately clear to you.
+Continue to ask questions of your Loan Officer, even if this isn’t your first time going through the mortgage loan process.
+Do your research, identify all costs, and ask questions about anything that isn’t immediately clear to you.

-When looking into buying a home, there are three mortgage factors that should be in your notes: the closing costs, the monthly payment, and the rate.
+When looking into buying a home, there are three mortgage factors that should be in your notes: the closing cost, the monthly payments, and the rate.
 Mortgage rates are an important part of understanding what a mortgage is.
 The lower your approved rate, the less you’ll spend on the home as you pay back your loan.

 These savings can be extremely significant, even with a small percentage decrease.
 For example, on a $250,000 mortgage, a 0.25% rate reduction could save you nearly $13,000.
-Reduce that rate by half a percent, and you are saving over $25,000.
-By being informed about what goes into your mortgage rate, you can obviously stand to save some serious cash; so, what are some other things to keep in mind as you move forward?
+Reduce that rate by half a percent, and you’re saving over $25,000.
+By being informed about what goes into your mortgage rate, you can stand to save some serious cash.
+So, what are some other things to keep in mind as you move forward?
 Read on to learn more.

-Lenders want to avoid a risky investment and will examine a number of factors before you can be approved or rejected for the loan.
-These items include income, credit score, and debt-to-income ratio.
+Lenders want to avoid a risky investment and will examine a number of factors before you can be approved or rejected for a loan.
+These items include your income, credit score, and debt-to-income ratio.

 Since your repayment of the loan is monthly, the lender will make sure that you have sufficient and consistent income to pay your bill each month.
 They will require documentation, which can include the last two years of W2’s, current pay stubs, and your last two federal tax returns.